-The same-sex marriage ban in Florida not only fails to recognize marriages licensed in other states, but also denies gay and lesbian residents the ability to legally dissolve unhappy unions.
+Florida’s same-sex marriage ban fails to recognize marriages licensed in other states and denies gays and lesbians dissolution of unhappy unions.

 By John Matias